agh-glk/fcs/docs/source/manager/views.rst

    :param django.http.HttpRequest request: The request object used to generate the response.
    :param int task_id: ID of the given task related to data to be downloaded.
    :param int size: Size of data to be downloaded in MB.
-   :return: Response with data or information about absence of an appropriate task server.
+   :return: Redirect to proper REST method of Task Server assigned to this task if there is one, information about absence of an appropriate Task Server otherwise.
+   :rtype: django.http.HttpResponseRedirect or django.http.StreamingHttpResponse

 .. py:function:: show_quota(request)